Shine Your Eye

 Description

 West Africa is at a crossroads.
 Boasting tremendous natural wealth, its inhabitants are among the world’s poorest.
-Despite ostensible multi-party democracy, it has suffered coups, conflict and corruption since independence.
+Despite apparent multi-party democracy, there have been coups, conflict and corruption since independence.
 Where can it go from here?

-Journeying along the coast and across the Sahel, from Ghana to Guinea-Bissau, Sierra Leone to Senegal, British-Nigerian writer Adéwálé Májà-Pearce uncovers a restless region on the verge of great change.
-Visiting fourteen countries—and seeking out the Nigerian diaspora communities in each—he reflects on the dramatic transformations that have shaken these societies since the late 1980s, when he first travelled their roads.
-From refusing IMF loans to rejecting Western-imposed currencies, West Africa’s diverse, expanding and overwhelmingly young population is conducting a quiet revolution, discarding its European-dominated past and seizing control of its own future.
-In Nigeria, anti–police brutality demonstrations have challenged an aging elite sustained by colonial enablers who never truly left.
-And in Côte d’Ivoire, Burkina Faso, Mali and Niger, popular resentment has forced the withdrawal of long-present French troops.
+Journeying along the coast and across the Sahel, from Ghana to Guinea-Bissau, Sierra Leone to Senegal, Adéwálé Májà-Pearce uncovers a restless region on the verge of great change.
+Visiting fourteen countries—and seeking out the Nigerian diaspora in each—he reflects on these societies’ dramatic shifts since the late 1980s, when he first travelled their roads.
+Refusing IMF loans and rejecting Western-imposed currencies, West Africa’s diverse, expanding and overwhelmingly young population is staging a quiet revolution for its future, and discarding an aging elite still propped up by European power—from demonstrations against police brutality to the forced withdrawal of French troops.

-Speaking with local journalists and dissident academics, street hawkers and immigration officers, Májà-Pearce brings to life the compelling story of a region at breaking point—as told by West Africans themselves.
+Speaking with local journalists and dissident scholars, street hawkers and immigration officers, Májà-Pearce brings to life the compelling story of a region at breaking point—as told by West Africans themselves.

 Author(s)